-The following article was written by a member of Trinity, Char Zudel.
-For the past couple months, Char has been part of a team of Trinity members who serve at My Brother’s Keeper on the first Thursday of each month.
+The following article was written by a member of Trinity.
+For the past couple months, this member has been part of a team of Trinity members who serve at My Brother’s Keeper on the first Thursday of each month.
 We hope that this perspective of one of our missions will delight, inspire, and enlighten you.

 ) – that is we do not judge anyone by earthly standards such as by the clothing they wear, the homes they live in, or the job they have.
 Serving the homeless at MBK is like Jesus saying, “What you have done to these, the least of My brethren, you are doing unto Me” (Matthew 25:40